Benorli/Ben-orli/content/about.md

 ## Attributions

-This theme depends on the following projects:
+This website depends on the following projects:

 - [Powered by Hugo](https://gohugo.io/)
 - Color scheme based on [Gruvbox](https://github.com/morhetz/gruvbox)